Attorney, Hemmer & Barr

 Year Graduated: 2008

 Jennifer Hemmer has had two careers: one in sports marketing — working for the U.S. Soccer Federation, the National Basketball Association, and Visa — and one as a family law attorney at her mother's law office in Sacramento.
 Although sports marketing and family law may seem far removed from one another, it was Ms. Hemmer's experience with legal issues in the business world that inspired her transition to a legal career.
 In marketing, Ms. Hemmer negotiated contracts and frequently dealt with attorneys.
 (In fact, she was occasionally mistaken for an attorney herself during contract negotiations.)
 The lawyers with whom she interacted, she noticed, were "very smart people who loved what they did."
 This observation, coupled with the knowledge she'd gained by navigating legal issues as a businesswoman, planted in her the idea that she would eventually go to law school.
-When the time was right, Ms. Hemmer left her job at Visa in San Francisco to begin her legal education at University of the Pacific, McGeorge School of Law in her hometown of Sacramento.
+When the time was right, Ms. Hemmer left her job at Visa in San Francisco to begin her legal education at McGeorge School of Law, University of the Pacific in her hometown of Sacramento.

 Ms. Hemmer's path to family law practice was a circuitous and impressive one.
 After she graduated from the University of California, Berkeley, she played on a professional basketball team in Germany and then spent two years at Columbia University completing her Masters degree in International Relations with an emphasis in International Business.
 Originally, she intended to pursue a career in banking, but after several interviews with international banks, she realized that she wouldn't be happy in that field and began looking elsewhere for work.
 That's when she entered the world of sports marketing.
 Fifteen years later — looking for a career where she could make an impact and still have the flexibility to spend time with her family — Ms. Hemmer made the decision to start a new chapter of her life by attending McGeorge.
 "You have to choose what's important in your life.
 It was important for me not to be out of town," she reflects.